A guide to pagination, load more buttons, and infinite scroll - LogRocket Blog

 Cons to using infinite scroll

 - Infinite scroll is much harder to navigate and search through.
-With pagination, you can remember specific page numbers to retrieve particular result.
-But with “Load More” and Infinite Scroll, people will have to scroll up for very long to find particular content.
+With pagination, you can remember specific page numbers to retrieve a particular result.
+But with load more and infinite scroll, people will have to scroll up for very long to find particular content

 You can read more about why you shouldn’t use infinite scroll here.